From BR Bullpen

 Amateur Career

 Heath was picked by the New York Mets in the 27th round of the 2003 amateur draft but did not sign; by the time he got to the big leagues, their #1 pick that year (Lastings Milledge) had already washed out of The Show.
 The Tampa Bay Devil Rays chose him in the 25th round of the 2004 amateur draft out of junior college.
 He had a 3.80 ERA as a college sophomore and was picked again, this time in the 23rd round of the 2005 amateur draft by the Los Angeles Angels of Anaheim, one pick after 2005 College World Series MVP David Maroul.
 As a junior, he went 4-3 with a 3.86 ERA for Tennessee.
 He was drafted for the fourth and final time, going to the Atlanta Braves in the 19th round of the 2006 amateur draft, one pick before Josh Tomlin.
-He finally signed, though he did not begin his minor league career until the next year.
+Scouted by Billy Best, he was signed for a reported $245,000 and made his pro debut the next summer.

 Heath made his pro debut in 2007, pitching for the Rome Braves (2-3, 2.03, .225 opponent average in 71 IP) and Myrtle Beach Pelicans (2-4, 5.82, .284 opponent average, 31 BB in 55 2/3 IP).
 In '08, he was with the Pelicans (9-2, 3.11, 41 BB in 84 IP) and the Mississippi Braves (4-5, 5.56, 32 BB in 66 1/3 IP).
 He tied James Parr and Todd Redmond for second in the Braves chain in wins, two behind Scott Diamond, but was also second in walks.
 In 2009, he made it to AAA, pitching for Mississippi (2-5, Sv, 4.16) and Gwinnett Braves (0-1, 9.64, 27 H in 18 2/3 IP).
 For the year, he walked 50 in 98 2/3 innings.